 And most can succeed in their given field if they put their mind to it.
 Here’s another list…people like lists, so I’m making lists here.
 To uncover the winning hand, one must:

 1. Find your passion.

-2. Research how you can make money in the passion (we live in a society where one can make a living selling ideas).
+2. Research how you can make money in the passion (we live in a society where one can make a living selling ideas.
+How cool is that?).

 3. Put together a daily task list to perform.
 Do this every day until you make a habit.

 5. Get a “pay the bills” job.

 6. Start earning money in your passion.

 Find Your Passion

 This is easy.
 If something can wake you up on a Monday morning like it’s a Saturday morning, what would it be?
 What do you look forward to doing every day?
 Again, it’s easy.
 What do you find yourself doing, or wanting to do?

 Yeah, I know, money isn’t the primary goal, it’s the lifestyle.
 For me as a writer, I’d much rather work from home (in the morning and evening), a library (yes, they still exist), or a place that offers Wi-Fi.